toth12/mining_testimonial_fragments_of_the_holocaust/README.md

 ## General Description

 This project reconstructs the pieces of the collective experience by identifying and extracting recurrent physical and emotional experiences from a corpus of 2681 testimonies with survivors.
-Computationally, the goal is to retrieve short chunks of texts the meaning of which is very similar by implemmenting a bottom-up or let-the-data speak approach.
+Computationally, the goal is to retrieve short chunks of texts the meaning of which is very similar by implementing a bottom-up or let-the-data speak approach.
 For instance, the following two sentences convey the same experience:

 * "They would beat them to undress and shoot them and bury them -- and then had to bury them."
 * "Because about, they were all, they made them undress and they were shooting them and they were falling into the graves."

 The retrieval of sentences conveying similar meaning is still in initial phase.
-No ready-to-use general purpose alghorithmic solution is available.
+No ready-to-use general purpose algorithmic solution is available.
 Hence, to resolve this problem, this project applies various approaches and combines them into a pipeline that also involves human supervision.
 This repository contains the computational implementation of each step of the pipeline:

 * Finding recurrent terms by computing document frequencies
 * Identifying synonyms of recurrent terms and forming synonym sets with a standard word-to-vector model